 The example is based on the logical data model outlined in GoodData Demo Workspace.
 As you can see,

 SELECT COUNT(Order ID) does not need another parameter to work despite the fact that it is not directly connected the dataset with Product Category.

-In XAE1, you have to 'connect' the Order ID attribute with the rest of the model by specifying the second parameter in the COUNT function:
+In a two-parameter setting, you would ‘connect’ the Order ID attribute with the rest of the model by specifying the second parameter in the COUNT function:

 SELECT COUNT(Order ID, Order Line ID).

 To learn more, see XAE - Extensible Analytics Engine.